M.Sc. Program (Project route)

 In the project route students must successfully complete a minimum of seven courses and a research project undertaken in the field together with a project report, presentation and defense, coupled with two non-credit seminar presentations.

 |Minimum 7 courses||21 credit hours|

 |Project research (CS 902) or Thesis Research (CS 901)*||9 credit hours|

 |Two CS seminar presentations (CS 900)||0 credit hours|

 |Total:||30 credit hours|

-* It is recommended that students register in CS 902; however, CS 901 will be accepted for those students who have transferred to the M.Sc. project option from another M.Sc. option (such as thesis) in Computer Science.
+* It is recommended that students register in CS 902; however, CS 901 will be accepted for those students who have transferred to the M.Sc. project route from another M.Sc. route (such as thesis) in Computer Science.

-That is, the project option requirements are as follows:
+That is, the project route requirements are as follows: